wallymathieu/assertfail/_posts/2019-01-27-Is-mainstream-programming-in-a-dead-end.md

 If you read [Programming paradigms for dummies: what every programmer should know](https://blog.acolyer.org/2019/01/25/programming-paradigms-for-dummies-what-every-programmer-should-know/) you will note that most the concepts are unfamiliar to the working programmer.

-We have seen some shift in frameworks embracing concepts in mainstream frameworks
+We have seen some shift in frameworks embracing concepts

+ - type system
+ - promise
+ -

 However, mainstream programming easily goes down the cargo cult train.
 We see some